 Greater comfort, smaller bills.
 What would you say to saving energy and money, while at the same time renovating your house’s outer appearance?

 With our certified external thermal insulation systems, you get to enjoy these, along with many other advantages that will improve your building, raising its market value, as well as your quality of life.
-If you are eligible for the “Savings at Home II” subsidy, this will happen in an even more economical way for you.

 The external thermal insulation systems contribute to saving energy and money, since thanks to them, energy consumption for air-conditioning in the summer and heating in the winter is reduced, while you get to enjoy thermal comfort in your house throughout the year.
 External thermal insulation solves the issue of thermal bridges, which are mainly due to construction mistakes or the bad usage of materials, protects your building’s structural elements, while also regulates the interior air quality.

 Finally, it’s a great solution for the renovation of old buildings, since the colorful pasty plasters that are used as final coatings, and which are available in a wide variety of hues and levels of granularity, can create aesthetically pleasing facades.

 External thermal insulation consists of the insulating material (expanded polystyrene or extruded polystyrene), the glue that is also the coating material for the thermally insulating material, and the final colorful pasty plaster, which can be plaster, acrylic or silicone and is used as the final layer combining plaster and paint in a single coat.
 These fundamental materials are framed by special equipment that are necessary for the joining and support of the above (fiberglass, mounting plugs, corner caps, joints, etc.).